Hedron (HDRN) Price Reaches $0.0000 on Top Exchanges

-Hedron (HDRN) traded 6% lower against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on August 27th.
-Hedron has a total market capitalization of $5.97 million and $5,069.21 worth of Hedron was traded on exchanges in the last day.
-One Hedron token can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-During the last week, Hedron has traded down 17% against the US dollar.
+Hedron (HDRN) traded up 0.6% against the U.S. dollar during the 24-hour period ending at 22:00 PM E.T. on September 1st.
+During the last week, Hedron has traded 47.8% higher against the U.S. dollar.
+One Hedron token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Hedron has a market cap of $8.03 million and $15,787.81 worth of Hedron was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.